AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-However, that doesn’t mean South Dakota is a lawless land, especially when it comes to car insurance.
+However, there are still plenty of laws to be aware of, especially when it comes to car insurance.
 Here’s what you need to know, whether you’re a new driver or just new to the Mount Rushmore state.

 Minimum Required Car Insurance in South Dakota